Killings and massacres during the 1948 Palestine war

-Killings and massacres during the 1948 Palestine war resulted in the deaths of hundreds of civilians and unarmed soldiers.

-The historiography of the events has been revisited by the New Historians, starting in the 1980s as well as by Palestinian scholars.

-Events
+During the 1948 Palestine war, massacres and acts of terror were conducted by and against both sides.
+A campaign of massacres and violence against the Arab population – such as occurred in the expulsions from Lydda and Ramle and the Fall of Haifa – led to the expulsion and flight of over 700,000 Palestinians, with most of their urban areas being depopulated and destroyed.
+This violence and dispossession of the Palestinians is known today as the Nakba (Arabic for "the disaster").

 Background

-After about 30 years of conflict in Mandatory Palestine between Palestinian Arabs, the British authorities and Palestinian Jews, the British decided in February 1947 to terminate the Mandate and, on 29 November 1947, the United Nations General Assembly adopted Resolution 181 (II) recommending the adoption and implementation of a plan of partition of Palestine.
+After about 30 years of conflict in Mandatory Palestine between Palestinian Arabs, British authorities and Palestinian Jews, the British decided in February 1947 to terminate the Mandate and, on 29 November 1947, the United Nations General Assembly adopted Resolution 181 (II) recommending the adoption and implementation of a plan to partition Palestine.

 The vote was rejected by the Arab parties, and was immediately followed by a civil war between Palestinian Arabs who were supported by the Arab Liberation Army against the Palestinian Jews, while the region was still fully under British rule.

 The day after the vote, Arabs launched attacks against the Jews, killing 126 of them during the first two weeks and 75 were massacred in a refugee camp in Aden as a retaliation.
 In Jerusalem, attacks targeted Jewish businesses and residents of Jewish neighborhoods, some of whom were stabbed in the street or murdered on buses.
 Jews were also attacked in Arab neighborhoods.
 In the Kibbutz of Gvulot, six Jewish teenage girls were murdered.
 In major cities, snipers (including mercenaries) fired at Jewish pedestrians and traffic.
 The Carmel Market was also attacked and grenades were thrown in the Jewish quarters.
 Across the country, Jewish cars were the target of stone throwing, while the consulates of Poland and Sweden, which voted in favor of partition, were attacked.
 In December 1947, one of the striking images remains the attack on the new Mamilla Mall.
-Jewish civilians were killed in many localities.